 So now we have found data sources, connected to them, but we haven't yet figured out if they actually have the data we need.
-This is where our file transfer protocol Hypercore comes in.
+This is where our file transfer protocol Hyperdrive comes in.
 This is explained in a later section.

 Peer connections types are outside the scope of the Dat protocol, but in the Dat implementation we make a best effort to make as many successful connections using our default types as possible.
 This means employing peer to peer connection techniques like UDP hole punching [?].
 Our approach for UDP hole punching is to use a central known hole punching server which is accessible on the public Internet.
+In our implementation we re-use our custom DNS server by adding to it special functionality to facilitate peer message exchange for the purpose of hole punching.